 - install an eCommerce solution (plugin) into your website.

-- Vermont Raptor Academy, a traditionally coded website, processes orders and class registrations independently of store purchase and class payment and utilizes a text field that feeds information to PayPal.
+- Vermont Raptor Academy, a traditionally coded website, processes orders and class registrations independently of store purchase and class payment and utilizes a text field that feeds additional information to PayPal.

 - Green Mountain Water Skiers accepts membership payments with predefined PayPal button options.